Buried In Silence: How the other half lives

 • • •

-Her memories of that night remain blurred, as do many of the memories of her abuse.
-It was how she coped with the trauma — but while she tried so desperately to forget, her efforts were futile.
+Her memories of that evening remain a painful blur, as do many of the memories of her abuse.

 All it takes is the faint smell of sweat or an unexpected touch to send her flying back onto the bed of a rundown hotel.